 - respondents’ level of interest in learning more about insurance fraud

-The most significant findings of the study are:
+The most significant findings of the study were:

 - Third, most Pennsylvania residents—nearly seven in ten – stated strongly they would never consider committing insurance fraud.
 These respondents said they could “never” be tempted to defraud insurers, no matter what type of scenario they were presented.
-This is encouraging, but in a state with over 12 million residents, this percentage suggests that about 2.5 million might consider committing the crime.
+This is encouraging, but in a state with more than 12 million residents, this percentage suggested that about 2.5 million might consider committing the crime.1

-- Finally, almost all Pennsylvanians believe that insurance fraud perpetrators rarely get caught.
-An extremely low number (3%) reported “strongly believing” those who commit insurance fraud will be discovered and apprehended.
+- Finally, almost all Pennsylvanians believed that insurance fraud perpetrators rarely get caught.
+An extremely low number (3%) reported “strongly believing” those who commit insurance fraud will be discovered and apprehended.2

 The underlying foundation of our fraud prevention strategy is that the more consumers know about the seriousness of insurance fraud and its consequences, the less likely they are to commit it.
 So, are Pennsylvanians learning from the campaign, and if so, what are they learning?